amcginlay/concourse-getting-started/vbox/README.md

 # concourse-getting-started
-### What's the least I have to do to get Concourse running?
+### # What's the absolute minimum I have to do to get Concourse running on VirtualBox?

 Download VirtualBox and check version (min 5.1)